OPTICS

 Vortex-Optics-Diamondback-4-12x40-Second-Focal-Plane-Riflescope

-The one we have here is 4-12×40 with Dead Hold BDC (MOA) reticle.
-It’s a mid-range scope with 40mm objective lens.
+The one we have here is a 4-12×40 with a Dead-Hold BDC (MOA) reticle.
+It’s a mid-range scope with a 40mm objective lens.
 More than enough to run with the Remington 783.

 (+) Reliable

 Even under harsh weather and terrible rain, the scope won’t fail you.
-It’s water and fog proof.
+It’s water and fogproof.
 The reticle kick on Remington 783 is not too much either.
-Still, you don’t need to worry about the scope taking damage from fall or bashes.
-Unless you really want to destroy the scope, you got no chance.
+Still, you don’t need to worry about the scope taking damage from falls or bashes.
+Unless you want to destroy the scope, you have no chance!

 (+) Diamondback Doesn’t Hold Back